-Other General Data Elements (for stratification and reporting)
+Other general data elements for stratification and reporting:

+- Birth weight

+- 5-minute Apgar

+- Race

+- Ethnicity

+- Insurance type (public, commercial, none, other)

+- Benefit category (HMO, PPO, Medicaid Primary Care Management Plan, Fee for service,

+- Other)

-- Birth weight. - 5-minute Apgar. - Race. - Ethnicity. - Insurance type (public, commercial, none, other). - Benefit category (HMO, PPO, Medicaid Primary Care Management Plan, Fee-for-Service, Other). - Mother's State and county of residence and/or zip code. - Medicaid or CHIP benefit/qualifying category. - Born inside or outside of a medical facility. - If born in a medical facility: - 1.
-Location of birth: - a.
-Operating Room (e.g., for cesarean section or double set-up delivery). - b.
-Birthing Room (Birthing room refers to a birthing or delivery room or a labor and delivery suite that is not an operating room). - c.
-Other. - 2.
-Location of birth unavailable: - a.
-If delivery occurred by cesarean section, then put location of birth as operating room. - b.
-If this was a twin or multiple gestation delivery, put location of birth as operating room. - c.
-Otherwise, put location of birth as birthing room/delivery room.
+- Mother's State and County of Residence and/or zip code - Medicaid or CHIP benefit/qualifying category - Born inside or outside of a medical facility If born in a medical facility:

+1. Location of birth

+a.
+Operating Room (e.g. for Cesarean section or double set up deliveryb.
+Birthing Room (Birthing room is referring to a birthing or delivery room on a labor and delivery suite that is not an operating room)c.
+Other a.
+If delivery occurred by cesarean section, then put location of birth as operating room b.
+If this was a twin or multiple gestation delivery, put location of birth as operating room c.
+Otherwise, put location of birth as birthing room/delivery room